bigjosh/TSL/programming/readme.md

 `REG delete HKCU\Environment /V burnthis_airtable_api_key`

 ...and the next time you run `burnthis.bat`you will be asked to enter a new key.

+### Checking your work

+You can use the `read-eeprom.bat` batch file to read and print the eeprom of an attached TSL.
+It uses the `tsl-read-block.exe` utility to decode and print the data, and you can also use this utility to work directly with eeprom bin files created by `atprogram.exe` or the `Device Programming` function under `Tools` in Atmel Studio.